mrocklin/cmsc15200/assignments/hw0/index.md

 Rectangles
 ----------

 Download the file [rect.c](rect.c) and move it to the Desktop.
-If you need to move your working directory from <code>/home/username/Desktop</code> directory down a level to <code>/home/username/</code> you can type
+If you need to move your working directory from `/home/username/Desktop` directory down a level to `/home/username/` you can type

     cd ..

-After moving rect.c compile it using <code>gcc </code> like you did in the last section and run the executable (be sure not to save over your executable from last section).
+After moving rect.c compile it using `gcc ` like you did in the last section and run the executable (be sure not to save over your executable from last section).

 Hopefully you see something like: